 - CB2 which is in the peripheral nervous system (nerves outside of brain and spinal cord)

 Your body activates the ‘ECS’ with such precision, that it only impacts the areas it needs to.
-For example, if your hormone levels are out of sync, it will work to regulate them without altering anything else.
+For example, if your hormones levels are out of sync, it will work to regulate them without altering anything else.

-Then, once the ‘ECS’ has done its job and brought things back into balance, enzymes get to work breaking them down, to prevent them from going too far and upsetting the balance in the opposite direction.
+Then, once the ‘ECS’ has done its job and brought things back into balance, enzymes get to work breaking them down to prevent them from going too far and upsetting the balance in the opposite direction.